 Most of us will agree that to remain competitive in today’s world, our organizations must continue to digitalize.
 Indeed, with digital transformation, businesses must also achieve data interoperability.
 For instance, a supply chain cannot capitalize on its supply chain digitization efforts unless it can share data with its many internal systems as well as its partner systems.
 Further, to do this, an organization must do more than just have the capability to transfer data back and forth.
 In fact, there are three ingredients to achieving true data interoperability.
 These three components include:

-The Three Components of Data Interoperability
+The Three Components to Achieve Data Interoperability

 - Data Communications Channels.
 Capability to exchange data between systems and devices.